I was talking with another gardener last week when she told me she never plants rosemary in her garden because it’s so common. Huh?

 Whether it’s the upright ‘Tuscan Blue’, mid-size ‘Ken Taylor’ or the creeping groundcover ‘Prostratus’ (and everything in between) I can’t get enough of this plant.
 Especially for my clients who struggle with marauding deer.
 This plant is a staple as I’ve yet to see any deer munching on it.

-While visiting Sunset Magazine’s headquarters a few weeks ago, I couldn’t stop photographing their rosemary hedge in full bloom.
+While visiting Sunset Magazine’s headquarters in Menlo Park, I couldn’t stop photographing their rosemary hedge in full bloom.

-Kept at a manageable 5-foot height, it’s the perfect low maintenance, drought tolerant, and gorgeous background for this courtyard.
+Kept at a manageable 5-foot height, it’s the perfect low maintenance, drought tolerant background for their courtyard.

-I especially love the combination of upright and prostate forms that drape gently over the wall.
+I especially love the combination of both the upright and prostate forms that gently drapes over the wall.

 Banning rosemary from the garden just because it’s common?
 No way!